adrianomg/PAMPAR/README.md

   **Workload classes**

-  PAMPAR has 3 classes of problems size and one aditional for debug pruposes.
+  PAMPAR has 3 classes of problems size and one aditional for debug purposes.
 The classes names are:

 - Small